-☐ You do not require a brace or splint.
+□ You do not require a brace.

-☐ You have been placed in a splint.
+□ You have been placed in a hinged knee brace.
+Your brace should be locked in full extension except when in physical therapy.
+Dr. Remy and/or PT will instruct you regarding the discontinuation of the brace. □ You have been placed in a splint.
 This must stay clean, dry, and intact until your follow-up appointment.